nest-desktop/nest-desktop/docs/user/usage-advance/model-view.rst

 .. image:: /_static/img/screenshots/model/model-toolbar.png
    :target: #model-toolbar

-Top of navigation sidebar, you see a toolbar containing buttons to reload (|reload|), export (|export|), import (|import|), delete (|delete-models|) or reset (|reset|) multiple models.
+At the top of the navigation sidebar, you see a toolbar containing buttons to reload (|reload|), export (|export|), import (|import|), delete (|delete-models|) or reset (|reset|) multiple models.

 |br|